 COVID-19 Resources for APAH Residents

-The well-being of the many residents living at our communities is APAH’s first priority during this challenging time.
-With information changing so quickly, we’ve put together some resources for the most up-to-date information about the coronavirus pandemic.
+With information changing frequently, we’ve put together some resources for the most up-to-date information about the coronavirus pandemic.
 And resources and information to help keep your household healthy and safe.
 This list is meant to be a guide.

 Please practice social distancing at all APAH properties and whenever you are outside of your apartment by maintaining a safe 6-foot distance between you and others.
 If your building has an elevator, please limit occupants to one household only.